What is Speed to Lead & How to Improve It

 • Conversion Rate by Response Time: How does your conversion rate change based on response speed?

-These insights can then be analyzed at both the company level and for individual team members, allowing for targeted improvements in the overall strategy.
+These insights can then be analyzed at both the company level and for individual team members, allowing for targeted improvements in the overall sales strategy.

 6. Implement a Tiered Response System